 UV Lights for HVAC: Proven in Hospitals, Offices and Schools

-UV lights in HVAC systems are becoming more popular in many environments from residential, to commercial and industrial applications.
+UV lights in HVAC systems improve air quality in any environment and are becoming more popular in many applications from residential, to commercial and industrial .
 UV light sterilization has long been used in the medical field, in hospitals and surgical operations.
 UV light in upper room air handling units is approved by the Centers for Disease Control and Prevention, CDC, in treating tuberculosis (TB), with the CDC offering guidelines for healthcare settings (CDC, 1) for the environmental control of the tuberculosis (TB) bacteria.
 Upper room UVGI systems have been used for decades to kill or inactivate airborne TB as an effective and safe method of UV air sterilization.

 Additional studies have been conducted in office buildings and schools to document the benefit of UV light for HVAC systems in various environments.
 A study by the National Institutes of Health in August of 2001, (NIH, 2) focuses on the effectiveness of UVGI in reducing fungal contamination and the benefit of significantly reducing various types of fungi found within HVAC units on a multilevel office building.
 The study included taking air samples and insulation samples from various floors of the 286,000 ft.² office building each equipped with their own air handling units, with one floor designated as a control floor and the other a study floor equipped with UV lights in the HVAC AHUs.

 Various types of fungi were found in both air and insulation samples prior to UV germicidal irradiation (UVGI) and included Aspergillus versicolor, Penicillium corylophyllum, and a strain of an unidentified Cladosporium species.
 The study concluded that UVGI was effective at reducing fungal contamination showing significantly lower levels of viable and total airborne fungi from samples taken during periods of UV exposure.